ModelEngineering/km_unit/README.md

 Verification testing is rarely done for kinetics models.
 For example, is there a typographical error in which the incorrect chemical species is specified a pathway reaction?

-This project is developing unit test capabilities for kinetics models in systems biology.
+This project is about developing unit test capabilities for kinetics models in systems biology.
 The project goals are:

 1. Create a software infrastructure for testing kinetics models similar to the python package ``unittest``.
 The infrastructure should support models in the SBML format, antimony, and roadrunner.